syifnrl/StepperMotor/README.md

 # Stepper Motor
-Library to control stepper motor and get its position in STM32 Board with Mbed Frameworks
+STM32 library to control stepper motor and get its position with Mbed Frameworks